 Lifetime Planning Lawyer | Here to Give You Peace of Mind

 We often plan for what happens to our assets after we pass away, but we less frequently think about who will take care of us while we’re alive, should we be unable to do so ourselves.
 That said, you do have options, and creating certain documents can give you the peace of mind you need to sleep soundly at night.
 Let our Bergen County, New Jersey estate planning lawyer help you.

-Generally, they fall into three categories, (1) direction(s) and expression(s) to all concerned parties with their medical treatment as to what treatment is to be rendered or withheld, (2) a direction and authorization empowering a third party to act on their behalf or (3) an integration and combination of both.
+Generally, lifetime planning documents fall into three categories, (1) direction(s) and expression(s) to all concerned parties with their medical treatment as to what treatment is to be rendered or withheld, (2) a direction and authorization empowering a third party to act on their behalf or (3) integration and combination of both.

-Needless to say, when a person is no longer capable in making their own health decisions, third party conflicting opinions abound.
+Needless to say, when a person is no longer capable of making their own health decisions, third-party conflicting opinions abound.
 The utilization of these types of documents carries out the exact wishes and desires of the person involved.
-It avoids disharmony, disputes and discord between caretakers.
+It avoids disharmony, disputes, and discord between caretakers.

 As previously mentioned, just some of the most common types of lifetime planning documents are as follows:

 - Living wills

 - Medical proxies